osbox68/Repo/04-Front-End/08-Product-Design-Sprint/05-UI-Kit-Advanced/README.md

 ![Keep the design using the resizing options](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/pds_auto_layout_four.gif)

-Now you can play around with the positioning of the children in the frame to align them in the center, at the end of the frame or somewhere else.
-If you click on the arrow next to the keyword `Packed` you can spot another distribution option called `Space between` which, you guessed it, lets you align the children in your frame just like you would in a CSS flexbox 🤩
+You can play around with the positioning of the children in the frame to align them in the center, at the end of the frame or somewhere else.
+If you click on the arrow next to the keyword `Packed`, you can spot another distribution option called `Space between` which, you guessed it, lets you align the children in your frame just like you would in a CSS flexbox 🤩

 ![Align the items in your card like in a flexbox](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/pds_auto_layout_five.png)